votingworks/cacvote/README.md

 > Tip: stop and restart the services in `mprocs` with `x` and `r` respectively.

 - CACVote Mark (Voter Terminal): Run with `mprocs -c mprocs-cacvote-mark.yaml`
+  - In order to authenticate, you'll need either a real or test Common Access Card (CAC), or a mock card.
+To create a mock card, insert a Java card and run the following command:
+    ```sh
+    $ CERT_COMMON_NAME=LAST.FIRST.MIDDLE.0123456789 ./libs/auth/scripts/cac/configure-dev-simulated-cac-card
+    ```
+    Be sure that you've plugged in the card reader and that you've forwarded the reader to the VM if applicable.
+This mock card will have a PIN of `77777777` (8 sevens).
 - CACVote Jurisdiction (Jurisdiction Terminal): Run with `mprocs -c mprocs-cacvote-jx-terminal.yaml`
+  - In order to authenticate, you'll need a VotingWorks system administrator card with the right jurisdiction field.
+To create a card for use in development, run the following command:
+    ```sh
+    $ ./libs/auth/scripts/program-dev-system-administrator-java-card
+    ```
+    Be sure that you've plugged in the card reader and that you've forwarded the reader to the VM if applicable.
 - CACVote Server: Run with `mprocs -c mprocs-cacvote-server.yaml`
 - Usability Test (CACVote Mark only): Run with
   `mprocs -c mprocs-usability-test.yaml`